 Weymouth beach sand is white (ish) at the southern end and develops into shingle (small pebbles) as you head towards the hills in the north.

 As the bay heads towards Bowleaze Cove, the main watersports activities take place, including windsurfing, scuba diving, jet skiing, and kid-size surfing, ie almost no wave size.

 The beach’s Punch and Judy show.

 This is one of the few traditional remaining P & J shows in the UK – perhaps at least partly due to the remarkable and politically incorrect violence used by Punch on his spouse?
 Weymouth Bay in the background was the venue for Olympic sailing events in 2012.

 Weymouth promenade, stretching along most of the beach and lined with attractive guest houses and small hotels.

-Chesil beach looking east towards the Isle of Portland, with Weymouth a couple of miles to the left.
+Chesil beach seen from the top of Portland ‘Isle’, with Weymouth Beaches a couple of miles to the right.